 In August of 2016, the FASB issued statement of cash flows classification guidance governing certain cash receipts and cash payments.
-The new guidance becomes effective January 1, 2018, with earlier adoption permitted.
-The new guidance must be applied retrospectively to each period our statements of cash flows are presented at the time of adoption.
-Our existing practice is consistent with the requirements outlined below:
+The new guidance becomes effective January 1, 2018 and will be applied retrospectively for each period our statements of cash flows are presented at the time of adoption.
+The new guidance is not expected to have any effect on our financial condition, results of operations, and cash flows since our existing practice is consistent with the provisions that are applicable to us.
+The provisions applicable to us are outlined below.